andrevidela/Research-report/Thesis/index.md

    putStrLn "hello {name}"
 ```

 Because the string comes from the _runtime_.

-### Runtime you say?
-Wait a minute

-Yes, we've already established this intuition that _erased_ linearity is absent at runtime but allowed unrestricted use at compile-time.
-This intuition stays true here and allows us to explore the possibility of allowing the following program to compile
+Indeed static strings can be inserted at compile-time while strings from the runtime need to be concatenated.
+This means the following program typechecks:

 ```haskell
 let 0 name = "Susan"